 11. Getting The Necessary Technology

 Now that all has been set, the final most important thing that you will need before you open a restaurant in Singapore is good restaurant technology.
 Invest in a POS that will make handling business easier for you.
 A POS that can not only give you precise reports regarding the days business but also tell you about your staff performance inventory so you that you can keep your food costs as low as possible.

 Opening a restaurant may seem like a tedious task because of all the formalities required but actually, the processes are not too taxing.
 If done right, you will be able to open a restaurant in Singapore in no time.
-Just follow this guide and watch your dream of owning a restaurant become reality!
+Just follow these procedures to open a restaurant in Singapore and watch your dream of owning a restaurant become a reality!